Waste Management Centre

 The Waste Management Centre will be a new office and shop facility located next to the Fleet Street Landfill, consolidating the City’s Solid Waste Department and services at one location.
 This new facility will be able to expand so waste management services can continue to meet the needs of Regina’s growing population.

 The estimated cost of the project is about $35 million and is funded from the Solid Waste Reserve.
 Much progress has been made since the initiation of this multi-year project in 2016.
-Site servicing will begin in September with the facility construction expected to begin later this year.
+Site servicing began in September 2018 and is now complete.
+Facility construction is expected to begin March 2019.

 Existing facilities that currently hold the Solid Waste department equipment and staff are inadequate.
 The department is decentralized, working from multiple facilities in the Public Works Yard, at the Landfill and at 500 Arcola Street.
 As the city continues to grow, the number of Solid Waste collection vehicles and staff has grown and is expected to continue to grow.